OpenBankProject/TEuro/contract-package/README.md

 # TCoin Contracts

-This package implements the TCoin from OBP.
+This package implements the TCoin from TESOBE GmbH.
 Based out from an ERC20 token standard, it includes identity verification capabilities.

 ## Contracts